-- If an engine running problem is diagnosed as fuel starvation, check the anti-siphon valve. - If the valve is stuck or clogged, turn Off the engine and then repair or replace the valve. - Except in an emergency, NEVER run the engine without the anti-siphon valve.
+- If an engine running problem is diagnosed as fuel starvation, check the fuel demand valve. - If the valve is stuck or clogged, turn Off the engine and replace the valve. - Except in an emergency, NEVER run the engine without the fuel demand valve.

-The anti-siphon valve is a vital fuel system part.
+The fuel demand valve is a vital fuel system part.

 If the fuel line ruptures, this valve prevents the siphoning of fuel from the tank.
-The valve is located on the fuel tank, where the fuel feed line attaches to the tank.
-The valve is spring loaded and is opened by the fuel pump vacuum.
+The valve is located in the line on the fuel hose, where the fuel feed line attaches to the tank.
+The valve is only opened by the fuel pump vacuum.